ABI-Software/software-development-guidelines/README.md

 ## Best practices for Git

-Once a project is stablised and has at least a single stable release, maintaining that stability is paramount.
+Once a project is stabilised and has at least a single stable release, maintaining that stability is paramount.
 For best results, this should be achieved as soon as possible, preferably as early as possible during the development stage.